xyproto/pstore/README.md

 	"strings"
 	"time"

-	"github.com/xyproto/permissionHSTORE"
+	"github.com/xyproto/pstore"
 	"github.com/xyproto/pinterface"
 )

 type permissionHandler struct {
 	// perm is a Permissions structure that can be used to deny requests
 	// and acquire the UserState.
 By using `pinterface.IPermissions` instead
-	// of `*permissionHSTORE.Permissions`, the code is compatible with not only
+	// of `*pstore.Permissions`, the code is compatible with not only
-	// `permissionHSTORE`, but also other modules that uses other database
+	// `pstore`, but also other modules that uses other database
 	// backends, like `permissions2` which uses Redis. perm pinterface.IPermissions